|

 Share our skills and experience with our fellow members.
 Instructional

-which are held in the club house.
+classes for members which are held in the club house.

-Publish a monthly bulletin that contains news of the club’s
+Publish a monthly bulletin that contains news of the clubs

-pertaining to our hobby and many other
+activities, news of the Southeast Federation and other clubs, articles pertaining to our hobby and many other facts of interest.

 Share a high degree of camaraderie.